santatamas/blog/_posts/2017-09-27-Evaluating-CloudDatastore.md

 Personally, I'm quite satisfied with the performance, especially considering that it's free.

-What I found interesting is the sheer amount of indexes it generates to the dataset **by default**.
+What I found interesting is the sheer amount of indexes it generates for the dataset **by default**.
 ![alt text](/images/articles/datastore.png "Cloud Datastore Dashboard")

 As you can see, the size of the indexes is **6 times** the size of the actual data.